Laravel 11 - N+1 Problem - Lazy vs Eager Loading

 Step # 3 : Run the Migration.

-Execute the following command to apply the migration.
+Run the following command to apply the migration and create the posts table

 Step # 4 : Define Relationships.